Skip to main content

 To configure notifications:

-• Navigate to the CONNECT > Configuration > Notification then select the Audit section.
+• Navigate to the Configuration > System Settings > Notifications then select the Audit section.

 • Expand the campaign you would like to configure.